Chair and Agency Head, ACMA

-Joan Warner is the CEO of Commercial Radio Australia which represents 99 per cent of all commercial radio broadcasters.
-She was responsible for the planning, rollout and implementation of DAB+ digital radio in the five metropolitan capitals, covering up to 60 per cent of the Australian population, and continues the DAB+ implementation for commercial radio broadcasters across regional Australia.
+Joan Warner is the CEO of Commercial Radio Australia which represents 99% of all commercial radio broadcasters.
+She was responsible for the planning, rollout and implementation of DAB+ digital radio in the five metropolitan capitals, covering up to 60% of the Australian population, and continues the DAB+ implementation for commercial radio broadcasters across regional Australia.

 Joan also oversees the whole of industry marketing campaign, Radio Codes of Practice, audience survey contracts and industry copyright agreements, and is responsible for the annual National Commercial Radio Conference, Siren Creative Awards and Australian Commercial Radio Awards.

 She held senior executive levels in the private and government sectors and holds four degrees, including a Master of Business Administration and a Master of Education.

 General Manager, EME Strategy, Governance and Risk Management, Telstra